Radon Testing Services

 Protect Yourself and Your Family from Radon

 Radon is a gas that you cannot smell, taste, or see.
 Radon forms naturally when uranium, radium, and thorium break down in rocks, soil and groundwater.
 People can be exposed to radon primarily from breathing radon from air that comes through cracks and gaps in buildings and homes.
 According to the Environmental Protection Agency, radon is estimated to be the second leading cause of lung cancer in the United States, responsible for over 20,000 lung cancer deaths each year.
+Visit KEY Home Review for more information on radon related risks.

 - Testing your home is the only effective way to find out if you have a radon problem.